What does affordable acupuncture mean?

 Multibed clinics create more affordable acupuncture as described above.
 This is very important because patients are better able to access treatments frequently enough and for long enough to get better and stay better.
 For example, in China a course of treatment will often involve the patient being treated every day or every other day, for 10 treatments; another course of treatment will then be started if necessary.
 This is almost unheard of in the West.

 Practitioners in the West, working in one-to-one clinics, can feel pressured to adjust their prognoses or treatment plans as they may be aware that affordability is an issue for their patients.
 If we can only treat our patients at low-intensity, the conditions that we can heal are limited.
-(For an interesting challenge to the orthodoxy of weekly treatment, please read “Restructuring American Acupuncture Practices” by Subhuti Dharmananda, Ph.D, to be found in the Articles section of the library page of this site.)
+(For an interesting challenge to the orthodoxy of weekly treatment, please read “Restructuring American Acupuncture Practices” by Subhuti Dharmananda, Ph.D, to be found in the Articles section of the Library.)

 The ‘community’ aspect of multibed clinics